xt0fer/SolnZipRISC1/README.md

 ## ZipRISC1 Instructions

-The first column is the “assembly code”, 2nd is the memory layout of the instruction (4 bytes), third is “meaning” in psuedo-code.
+The first column is the “assembly code”, 2nd is the memory layout of the instruction (4 bytes), third is “meaning” in pseudo-code.

 ### Core Instructions